BitBalloon/homepage/posts/2013-10-29-hosting-for-the-programmable-web.markdown

 But beyond education, Internet infrastructure providers also have to make API's more accessible and easier to use.
 Web hosting is a great example of an industry where there's a lot of room for improvement.

 Hosting an API-driven website today is like renting an apartment without utility hookups.
-Instead of just calling the power company turning on the lights, you basically have to get out your electricians kit and climb up the telephone pole and hook into the power line yourself.
+Instead of just calling the power company and turning on the lights, you basically have to get out your electricians kit and climb up the telephone pole and hook into the power line yourself.

 ![Line men](/img/linemen.jpg)